 As discussed above, however, the characterization of the Class 2B Notes as NPCs for U.S. federal income tax purposes is uncertain and the Class 2B Notes may, for example, be treated as another type of derivative issued by us, as a guarantee contract or as an equity interest.
 A characterization as an interest other than an NPC may be more likely because Tranche Write-Down Amounts for the Class 2B Notes are based on actual losses.
 In the event that the Class 2B Notes are characterized as a derivative other than an NPC, we believe that the payments with respect to the Class 2B Notes are most closely analogous to payments on an NPC, and therefore the NPC sourcing and withholding rules should likely apply in the case of such characterization.
-However, if the Class 2B Notes were treated as an equity interest or as a guarantee contract, payments with respect to the Class 2B Notes generally would be subject to U.S. withholding tax (at a 30 percent rate unless reduced or eliminated by an applicable income tax treaty).
+However, if the Class 2B Notes generally would be subject to U.S. withholding tax (at a 30 percent rate unless reduced or eliminated by an applicable income tax treaty).
 Because of the uncertainty concerning the proper characterization of the Class Coupon payments with respect to the Class 2B Notes, to the extent that Fannie Mae makes payments to a non-U.S. Person not exempt from withholding with respect to a Class 2B Note, Fannie Mae and its paying agent intend to withhold U.S. federal income tax on the entire amount of each Class Coupon payment (as adjusted as a result of any Modification Events) with respect to such Class 2B Note at a rate of 30 percent, other than in the situations described below.
 Further, Fannie Mae expects that other withholding agents making such payments to a non-U.S. Person will also withhold on such payments at such rate.